carmensalas14/cc-18-loops-with-control-flow-Public/README.md

 ```

-2. Write a function named `sumOfNotThreeAndFive` that returns the sum of all numbers that are *not* multiples of 3 and multiples of 5 from 1 to 1000.
+3. Write a function named `oddAndEvenInFifteen` that will console.log if a number is a mut between 0 and 15.
 ```
-sumOfNotThreeAndFive() //returns 333666
+oddAndEvenInFifteen()
+// first five console.logs:
+// "0 is even"
+// "1 is odd"
+// "2 is even"
+// "3 is odd"
+// "4 is even"
+// "5 is odd"
 ```

 ### Bonus
-3. Write a function `multiplesOfFourAndSix` that **returns an array** of all positive numbers from 1 to 100 if that number is a multiple of 4 and a mutliple of 6.
+3. Write a function `multiplesOfFourAndFive` that **returns an array** of all positive numbers from 1 to 100 if that number is a multiple of 4 and a mutliple of 5.
 ```
-multiplesOfFourAndSix() // returns [12, 24, 36, 48,60, 72, 84, 96]
+multiplesOfFourAndSix() // returns [20,40,50,60]
 ```

-4. Write a fucntion named `countMultiplesOfTwo` that takes in an array of integers and returns the number of integers in the array that are multiples of two.
+4. Write a fucntion named `countMultiplesOfTwoAndThree` that takes in an array of integers and returns the number of integers in the array that are multiples of two and three.
 ```
-countMultiplesOfTwo([1,2,3,4,5,6,7,8,9,10]) // returns 5
+countMultiplesOfTwoAndThree([1,2,3,4,5,6,7,8,9,10]) // returns 3
-countMultiplesOfTwo([15,23,35,45,67]) // returns 0
+countMultiplesOfTwoAndThree([15,23,35,45,67]) // returns 4
-countMultiplesOfTwo([2,6,14]) // returns 3
+countMultiplesOfTwoAndThree([2,6,14]) // returns 2
 ```